-Given that SDL365 is not a lender and does not take part in any way in making credit decisions, we can only provide the users of this website with general rules regarding the rates and fees associated with a particular short-term loan product or offer.
-SDL365.Org is working only with lenders who strictly adhere to the international, federal, state and local regulations and laws and exercise fair credit practices.
+Given that Same Day Loans is not a lender and does not take part in any way in making credit decisions, we can only provide the users of this website with general rules regarding the rates and fees associated with a particular short-term loan product or offer.
+Same Day Loans is working only with lenders who strictly adhere to the international, federal, state and local regulations and laws and exercise fair credit practices.

-Before applying for any short-term loans and engaging into any borrowing relationship, SDL365 strongly advises its clients to double-check the following aspects:
+Before applying for any short-term loans and engaging into any borrowing relationship, Same Day Loans strongly advises its clients to double-check the following aspects:

 Annual Percentage Rate (APR) is the annual rate that is charged for borrowing.
 It is expressed in percentage, and it symbolizes the actual cost of funds in a year over the term of the loan.
 This indicator comprises the fees or any additional costs that are associated with the borrowing transactions;